duanyutong/polyaxon-quick-start/README.md

   advantage of hyperparameter search as an experiment group.
   Use the params section in the config; the inputs section seems to overlap with argparse and is not necessary.

+* Using logger: calling getLogger without a name will return the same logger used by boto3, thus showing all kinds of S3 debug messages if level is set to logging.DEBUG, so always call it with a non-empty name, unless you want to invetigate S3 issues.

+  Furthermore, experiments in a group are executed apparently in the same namespace.
+Calling getLogger with __name__, will cause the threads to log to the same logger.
+  For polyaxon logging interface to work, each experiment must have a unique logger, so don't re-use any logger from any other threads.
+  This can be ensured by hashing the input args, as done in the example `model.py`.